ToF-/Domain/README.md

 ```haskell
 type Domain = ExceptT Message IO
 ```
-We can rewrite our conversion and control functions, using `throwE :: Monad m => e -> ExceptT e m a` instead of `Left`:
+We can rewrite our conversion and control functions, using `throwE` instead of `Left`:
 ```haskell
 readTransaction :: String -> Domain Transaction
 readTransaction s =